Treatment options for chronic myeloid leukaemia (CML)

 The aim of treatment is to put your CML into remission.
 Remission means there are no signs of CML in your blood.
 The doctors refer to remission as ‘response to treatment’.

-Targeted cancer drugs can change the way that cells work and help the body control the growth of cancer.
+Targeted cancer drugs are the main treatment for CML.
+They can change the way that cells work and help the body control the growth of cancer.
 There are different types of targeted cancer drugs.
-The main type for CML are:
+The main type for CML is tyrosine kinase inhibitors (TKIs).

 Chemotherapy